EDAO-Project/SemanticTableSearchDataset/README.md

 **Arguments**:
 - `query_filename`: The absolute path to a query file
 - `ground_truth_folder`: Folder of ground truth files (folders of categories of navigational links)
-- `table_corpus_folder`: Folder of uncompressed table corpus folders
-- `pickle_mapping_file`: Pickle file of mappings from Wikipedia page ID to Wikipedia page name its tables
+- `pickle_mapping_file`: Pickle file of mappings from Wikipedia page ID to Wikipedia page name and its tables

 An example of calling the Python snippet function using Wikipedia page categories is below: